Ninja-Squad/ninja-squad.github.com/_posts/2017-10-30-angular-elements.md

     otherPony.ponyName = 'Applejack';
     document.body.appendChild(otherPony);

-The API is really young and experimental, so I would not recommend using it in production yet.
+The API is still very young (it was in Angular Labs for the past 6 months), so I would not recommend using it in production yet.
 But this time will come!